Apply to Graduate for June 2024 via CUNYfirst by March 1, 2024

 To obtain a degree, associates or baccalaureate, from the College of Staten Island, students must earn a minimum of 30 credits through courses taken at the College.
 To qualify for a bachelor’s degree from the College, students must also earn at least half (50%) of the credits required for the major through courses taken at the College.
 To obtain a one-year certificate from the College of Staten Island, at least half (50%) of the required credits must be earned in courses taken at the College.

 Cumulative or Overall GPA

 All students are required to achieve at least a 2.0 grade point average in their core or major requirements in order to earn an undergraduate degree at the College.
-Some programs require a higher GPA.
-Exceptions are the following programs: Bachelor of Science (BS): Accounting (2.5), Business (2.5), Psychology (2.5), Social Work (2.5); Bachelor of Arts (BA): Psychology (2.5).
+Currently, the following bachelor’s degree programs have a higher minimum GPA requirement: Accounting (2.5); Business (2.5 for all concentrations); early childhood, childhood, and adolescent education degrees (3.0); Geography (2.5); Information Systems and Informatics (2.5); Medical Laboratory Science (3.0); Psychology (2.5); Science, Letters, and Society (3.0); Social Work (2.5).

 New Student Orientation Requirement

 Students who enter the College with fewer than six credits are required to complete the orientation requirement.
 Students are expected to complete this requirement during their first semester or prior to the completion of 12 equated credits.